Complete Dynamic Logic of Communicating Hybrid Programs: Related Work

 \paragraph{Hoare-logics}

-Hybrid Hoare-logic (HHL) for HCSP \cite{Liu2010} inherits the modeling challenges of HCPS and is non-compositional \cite{Wang2012}.
-Wang\etal \cite{Wang2012} extend it with assume-guarantee reasoning (AGR) in a way that, unlike \dLCHP, becomes non-compositional again.
-Their parallel composition rule explicitly unrolls all interleavings in the postcondition for communication traces reflecting the structure of all subprograms.
-Similarly, Guelev\etal \cite{Guelev2017} encode the semantics of parallel composition in the postcondition using the extended duration calculus \cite{Chaochen1992} as assertion language.
-Externalizing the complete observable behavior (and program structure) in this way is said to devalue the whole point of compositionality \cite[Section 1.6.2]{deRoever2001} and merely postpones reasoning about the exponentially many interleavings.
+Hybrid Hoare-logic (HHL) for HCSP \cite{Liu2010} features a proof calculus for HCSP that is non-compositional \cite{Wang2012}.
+Wang\etal \cite{Wang2012} extend HHL with assume-guarantee reasoning (AGR) \footnote{ Assume-guarantee reasoning as a generic concept embraces a wide variety of techniques.
+It has also been applied to Hybrid Hoare-logic \cite{Guelev2017} but must not be confused with assumption-commitment reasoning, which is the specific proof technique for message-passing concurrency that we use in \dLCHP. } in a way that, unlike \dLCHP, becomes non-compositional again, because their parallel composition rule explicitly unrolls all interleavings of the communication traces.
+Similarly, Guelev\etal~\cite{Guelev2017} encode the semantics of parallel composition by exhaustive unfolding using the extended duration calculus~\cite{Chaochen1993} as assertion language.
+Exposing all dynamics of a subprogram to the other subprograms in this way is said to devalue the whole point of compositionality \cite[Section 1.6.2]{deRoever2001} because it does not admit reduction of the state space by abstraction.
 Assumptions and guarantees in HHL \cite{Wang2012} cannot specify the communication history but fulfill the different purpose of reasoning about deadlock freedom.

-HHL approaches lack completeness results \cite{Wang2012,Liu2010} or prove completeness \cite{Guelev2017} relative to the extended duration calculus.
-It remains open whether the proof theory of parallel interactions of hybrid systems aligns with that of hybrid systems as it does in \dLCHP.
-Moreover, completeness is not astonishing if a proof calculus externalizes the whole semantics of parallelism.
-The actual challenge solved by \dLCHP is the development of minimal proof principles that in the extreme case can capture all parallel behavior but usually flexibly adapt to the simpler parallel interaction patterns in practice.
-Further, \dLCHP solves the completeness challenge being a dynamic logic featuring liveness modalities in addition to safety in Hoare-logics.
-Unlike \dLCHP, which has a global flow of time to model physical reality, calculi for distributed real-time computation \cite{Hooman1987,Hooman1992} consider time-consuming discrete statements or do not impose time synchronization upon parallel programs \cite{Hooman1992a}.
-Calculi for distributed real-time computation \cite{Hooman1987,Hooman1992,Hooman1992a} and their completeness results \cite{Hooman1991} fundamentally lack support for continuous change.
-In contrast, \dLCHP proves completeness for the intertwined hybrid and parallel behavior in CHPs, which requires verification conditions that express a combination of discrete, continuous, and communication dyanmics that is beyond real-time computation.
+HHL approaches lack completeness results \cite{Wang2012,Liu2010} or prove completeness \cite{Guelev2017} relative to the extended duration calculus \cite{Chaochen1993}.
+It remains open whether the proof theory of parallelism in HHL aligns with that of hybrid systems as it does in \dLCHP.
+Moreover, completeness is not astonishing if a proof calculus exposes the whole semantics of parallelism \cite{Guelev2017}.
+The actual challenge solved by \dLCHP is the development of minimal proof principles that flexibly adapt to the simpler parallel interaction patterns in practice but in the extreme case can capture all parallel behavior.
+Further, \dLCHP's completeness covers liveness modalities, which are out-of-scope for Hoare-logics.